wz2392/nyu-itp-spring23-payability/Sprint 4/Customer_Feedbacks_Metrics/README.md

 # Dashoboard Making Logic:

 A line chart showing the change/trend in the number of feedbacks over the last 90 days.<br>
-The supplier or Payability can identify problems in a timely manner based on the cumulative graph of the last ninety days of bad reviews.
-For example, if there is a rapid increase in bad reviews over a certain period of time, it is possible that there is a concentration of problems with a certain product or a change in customer service is needed.
+The supplier or Payability can identify problems in a timely manner based on the cumulative line chart of the last ninety days of bad feedbacks.
+For example, if there is a rapid increase in low rating feedbacks recently, it is possible that there is a concentration of problems with a certain product or a problem in customer service appeared frequently.